Derelict Crab Trap Program: Program success

 This table shows the total amount of derelict crab traps that were found in certain parts of Louisiana.
 Since 2004, a total of 33,040 crab traps have been removed.

-Over the past few years, more and more people from different parishes and different foundations have come out to help remove these traps.
+In the 2010s, more and more people from different parishes and different foundations have come out to help remove these traps.
 This program now collaborates with volunteers, St. Bernard Parish, the Louisiana Department of Wildlife and Fisheries, the Coastal Conservation Association, Sweet Water Marina, and Boat Stuf.
 After the first volunteer day in 2017, Dr. John Lopez from the Lake Pontchartrain Basin said, "We estimate that over 130,000 crabs per year were saved with these efforts."
 The program has grown so much in the decade and it has traveled to many different places in Louisiana, ranging from Plaquemines Parish to Terrebonne Parish.

 Education and prevention

 Even though thousands of traps have been removed in the past decade, there is still a long way to go to stop the rise of derelict crab traps.
 The Louisiana Sea Grant has created some tips to help prevent these traps.